 Evans vs. Ortiz 1 took place at UFC 73: Stacked on July 7, 2007 in Sacramento, California.
 Ortiz vs. Evans was a co-headliner on an event that included two UFC championship fights.
 At UFC 133, Ortiz and Evans will be the main-event, as Ortiz steps in on less than a month’s notice after Phil Davis pulled out of the fight.
 Unlike UFC 73: Stacked, UFC 133 is all about Tito Ortiz and Rashad Evans.

-A lot has changed in four years for these two fighters.
-Going into ..click here to read more
+A lot has changed in four years for these ..click here to read more

 John McCarthy, Randy Couture, Rashad Evans, Tito Ortiz, UFC 133, UFC 73